Instructional Designers Work with Any Type of Content

 In my experience, most clients provide a busy subject matter expert (SME) with their project.
 This is a key person to interview for an overview of the material, the knowledge required for performing tasks and for otherwise filling in the gaps.
 If I know the SME has many projects going on, as is typical, I’ll try to get familiar with things on my own first.
 This way, I can ask intelligent and necessary questions and won’t have to contact the person too often.

-If a SME is not provided, it’s possible to hire one or to request interviews with professors, industry experts and those with mid-level experience to get a broad range of perspectives.
+If you don’t have access to a SME, it’s possible to hire one or to request interviews with professors, industry experts and those with mid-level experience to get a broad range of perspectives.
 Interviews are another tool in the instructional designer’s toolbox for gathering content on topics we don’t know about.
+See Your Guide to Doing a SME Interview for Course Development.

 Spread the Word